SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-26-paxlovid-day-1.md

 commentsClosed: false
 ---

-It's now 24hr into my course of paxlovid for COVID-19.
+It's now 1 day into my course of paxlovid for COVID-19.

 ## So far, so&hellip; meh?